CanonAY/ChatDB/README.md

    - Exposed through API Gateway endpoint `/v1/exec_sql`
    - Runtime: Python 3.12

-The layers required for Lambda function dependency is included in the file tree, and the LLM API KEY shall be stored in the Lambda environment variable.
+The layers required for Lambda function dependency is included in the file tree, and the Grok API KEY shall be stored in the Lambda environment variable.